 - Bright, modern rooms, many with private terraces and inspiring paintings by local artist Páll Guðmundsson

-- As with most places in Iceland, food is expensive and vegetarian choices are limited, but there's a bistro next to the hotel should you fancy a change
+- As often in Iceland, food is expensive and vegetarian choices are limited, but there's a bistro next to the hotel (open periodically)

 - Double beds are actually 2 singles pushed together, and some rooms look out onto shrubbery rather than the landscape